mrAlakija/mrAlakija.github.io/_pages/about.md

 __What I have to offer:__
 I have held responsible positions in a number of companies specialising in Engineering and IT services as a Mechanical, Electrical and Plumbing(MEP) Engineer, Data Manager, Database Administrator and IT Consultant.
 My practical experience includes:
-* Electrical Building Construction
+* Electrical Building Construction.
-* Data Analysis using Python (using NumPy and Pandas) and SQL(T-SQL, PostgreSQL)
+* Data Analysis using Python (using NumPy and Pandas) and SQL(T-SQL).
-* Software Development and Unit Testing using Python
+* Software Development and Unit Testing using Python.
-* Applied Machine Learning using Python(Scikit-learn) and AzureML
+* Applied Machine Learning using Python(Scikit-learn) and AzureML.
-* Deep Learning using Artificial Neural Networks(ANN)
+* Deep Learning using Artificial Neural Networks(ANN).
-* Natural Language Processing using Python's NLTK
+* Natural Language Processing using Python's NLTK.
-* BI Reporting and Dashboard Visualization using Microsoft PowerBI and Python's seaborn library
+* BI Reporting and Dashboard Visualization using Microsoft PowerBI and Python's seaborn library.
 * Database Administration using SQL Server Management Studio and Microsoft Access.

 __What I'm looking for.
 Is this you?__